oracle/weblogic-kubernetes-operator/docs-source/content/faq/oci-lb.md

 OKE Kubernetes worker nodes normally do not have public IP addresses.
-This means that the `NodePort` services created by the operator are not usable, since they would expose ports on the worker node's public IP address.
+This means that the `NodePort` services created by the operator are not usable, because they would expose ports on the worker node's public IP address.
 Instead, you can use an OCI Load Balancer to provide access to services running in OKE.

 {{% notice note %}}
-It is also also possible, if desirable, to have an OCI Load Balancer route traffic to an ingress controller running inside the Kubernetes cluster and have that ingress controller in turn route traffic to services in the cluster.
+It is also possible, if desirable, to have an OCI Load Balancer route traffic to an ingress controller running inside the Kubernetes cluster and have that ingress controller in turn route traffic to services in the cluster.
 {{% /notice %}}

-### Requesting an OCI load balancer
+### Requesting an OCI Load Balancer

-When your domain is created by the operator, a number of Kubernetes Services are created by the operator, including one for the WebLogic Administration server and one for each managed server and cluster.
+When your domain is created by the operator, a number of Kubernetes services are created by the operator, including one for the WebLogic Administration Server and one for each managed server and cluster.

 In the example below, there is a domain called `bobs-bookstore` in the `bob` namespace.
 This domain has a cluster called `cluster-1` which